SaiPavanKiran/GroceryListApp/README.md

 ### App Roles
 - **User:** Each user can manage only their data, including adding items to the cart, uploading bills, and viewing their analytics.
-- **Admin:** (In progress) Admins will be able to update grocery details, add or remove items, manage customer support, and perform maintenance tasks within the app.
+- **Admin:** Admins can update grocery details, add or remove items, and perform maintenance tasks within the app, but customer support is not yet available.
 - **Owner:** The owner can add or remove admins, manage permissions, and has complete control over app functionalities.

 ---